Chapter 32. API analytics

 Knowing how your API is used is a crucial step for managing traffic, provisioning for peaks, and identifying top users so you can help them achieve greater success with your API.

-Complete the basics of connecting your API to 3scale before using this guide.
+Complete the instructions of the Getting Started section before using this guide.

 The guide assumes that you are using one of the existing 3scale code plugins to perform an integration.
 You can follow a similar flow with other integration methods.
 Check the APIcast Overview chapter of the documentation to learn more about the available integration options.

-1.2.
-Determine the metrics and methods you want to track
+32.2.
+Determining the metrics and methods to track

 3scale acts as an infinitely scalable data repository for your API statistics, and you can track almost any metric for your API.
 For example: